The price of a Bearded Dragon is influenced by its color, genetics, breeder and availability. Bearded dragons cost anywhere from $40 to $900.

 Common Bearded Dragon Price

 Common Bearded Dragon pets are brown or tan in color.
-They are most commonly sold in pet stores and are easily bred in captivity so only cost $40 – $75 depending on their age.
+They are most commonly sold in pet stores and are easily bred in captivity and so only cost $40 – $75 depending on their age.

 This species has the classic Bearded Dragon pattern.